New Car Park at the Band Hall

 After many years we are now proud to present our new Band Hall.
 Practices have already taken place and everyone is settling in well.
-Here are just a few sample photos of the celebrations.
+Here are just a few sample photos.

 Day 118 21st February